Athaodam/Plant-planet-plate/README.md

 ## Traditional and Folk Medicine
 Coconuts are widely used in both Khmer Traditional (KTM) and Folk medicine (KFM) systems (White 1996; White 2004; Walker 2017; Dam 2022).
-While the exact origins of KTM is not known, it  Both systems partially relay on a humoral framework, meaning that the body is believed to be made up of 4 different humors whose conditions need to be balanced in order to achieve good health (Fagay 2002).
+Both systems partially relay on a humoral framework, meaning that the body is believed to be made up of 4 different humors whose conditions need to be balanced in order to achieve good health (Fagay 2002).

 <param ve-image url="https://www.nlm.nih.gov/exhibition/shakespeare/assets/four-humors.png"
        label= "The Four Humors"